Español

 For medical questions, we encourage you to review our information with your doctor.

-If RMS is suspected, a biopsy is needed to know for sure.
-The type of biopsy needed will depend on the results of imaging tests, the location and size of the tumor, the patient's age and health, and the expertise of the doctor.
-How the biopsy is done can affect later treatment, so it's important that the biopsy is done by a doctor who is experienced in diagnosing and treating RMS.
+It is important that the biopsy is done by a doctor who is experienced in diagnosing and treating RMS.
 See Tests for Rhabdomyosarcoma to learn more about biopsies.

-Unless it is clear that the cancer has spread to distant parts of the body, surgery is usually the first step in treating RMS.
-Complete resection (removal) of the main tumor, along with some surrounding normal tissue, is the goal whenever possible.
-If there are cancer cells at the edges (margins) of the removed specimen (meaning that some cancer cells may have been left behind), the surgeon may operate again to try to remove the remaining cancer.
+Unless the cancer has spread to other parts of the body, surgery is usually the first step in treating RMS.
+Complete resection (removal) of the tumor, along with a rim of normal tissue, is the goal when it is possible.
+If there are cancer cells seen at the edges (margins) of the tumor removed during surgery, this means some cancer cells may have been left behind.
+In these cases, the surgeon may operate again to try to remove the rest of the cancer.

 During surgery, nearby lymph nodes might be biopsied to determine if the cancer has spread to these areas, especially if: